 This message is particularly geared toward women, who are encouraged to forget about marriage and children for the foreseeable future.

 The result is a hookup culture.
 After all, if a woman's professional life is considered the number one most important thing in life, there’s no reason to date.
 The whole purpose of dating is to determine whether or not the other person is a match.
 Why go through all the rigmarole if marriage isn’t on your radar?
 Might as well hookup until you’re ready to settle down.

 And yet, according to a study by the American Psychological Association (APA), 63% of college-age men and 83% of college-age women say they prefer a traditional relationship to an uncommitted sexual one.

 Unfortunately, schools offer nothing in the way of relationship skills education.
 It’s time to change that.

-Successful dating and marriages will occur the moment women shift their priorities and start demanding more from themselves and from men.
-To that end, I present the “8 Dating Rules” from my new book, Women Who Win at Love, that women can implement to supplant the hookup culture and to find a relationship that lasts.
+Successful dating and marriages will occur when women shift their priorities and start demanding more from themselves and from men.
+To that end, I help young women map out a happy, balanced life and help older women think differently about men and marriage.

-My message is simple: Do the opposite of what the culture teaches when it comes to love, sex, marriage, work and family, and you will be successful in life and in love.
+My underlying message is simple: When it comes to men, marriage, work and family, think and act counter-culturally and you'll be successful in life and in love.

 My talks are highly engaging and practical.
 Participants will go home with plenty of ideas they can immediately implement when it comes to their love lives.